November 16, 2017

 However, this simply does not match the facts: when we look at what aid has achieved over the past sixty years, there’s a lot of good to show for it.
 Though some aid may do little or no good, there’s a convincing argument that the average dollar spent on aid has been well worth it.
 As mentioned above, the lives saved by money spent on the eradication of smallpox work out at ~$25 per life saved, using conservative estimates.
 Even if we assume that all other aid spending has been completely useless, we could still easily justify the total money spent on the grounds of smallpox eradication alone.
-If we assume an upper bound of $4 trillion spent on aid, smallpox eradication alone would still give us a figure of around $67,000 per life saved, approximately what the NHS in the UK will spend to save two years of life.
+If we assume an upper bound of $4 trillion spent on aid, smallpox eradication alone would still give us a figure of around $67,000 per life saved, approximately one hundredth of the statistical value of a life for various US agencies.

 Some people think that we should first focus on helping people close to us geographically.
 Only once problems close to us are resolved should we help the global poor.

 However, there are strong reasons to think that additional resources can do a lot more good in the developing world than they can in richer countries.
 Simply put, an additional dollar is worth more when you have less money.
 Precisely because the developing world lacks resources, their biggest problems are ones that we have already figured out how to solve in richer economies, which have a much higher level of health and education.
 Preventing someone from getting a deadly or debilitating disease improves their life a huge amount, and it’s much harder to give someone a similar boost when their basic needs are already met.